leimglg/study-notes/git.md

 Clone a repository from github (for initiating)
 `git clone repository_address`

-Check if the remote file is different
+Check if the remote file is different (possible changes made by others)
 `git fetch`

-Pull a repository from github (for updating changes made by others)
+Pull the repository from github (for updating changes made by others)
 `git pull`